 The aim of this project work is to construct a Pelton turbine suitable for small-scale hydroelectricity generation.

 This aim will be achieved through the following objectives:

 - studying the design of already existing Pelton turbines

 - constructing a Pelton turbine using locally available materials

-This work will not go into the complexity of modeling or constructing a complete hydroelectric power plant.
+This work will not go into the complexity of modelling or constructing a complete hydroelectric power plant.
 Instead, this work will focus on the construction of a Pelton turbine for small scale hydro.
 Other necessary components that will be used to demonstrate the working of the turbine, examples are the water source, alternator, and other electrical components, are not the mainstay of this work.

 2.1 Review of Pelton turbine design